 The export notification is submitted to the Finnish Environment Institute in the ePIC information system maintained by the European Chemicals Agency (ECHA).
 The Finnish Environment Institute confirms the notification and submits it to the European Chemicals Agency, which sends the notification to the designated national authority of the importing country outside of the EU.

 The Finnish Environment Institute provides up-to-date information on the export notification procedure (PIC) for banned or severely restricted chemicals on its website.

-Finnish Environment Institute SYKE processes the PIC declarations in accordance with the EU PIC Regulation (649/2012), which defines the handling process and processing times of export notifications.
+The Finnish Environment Institute SYKE processes the export notification in accordance with the EU PIC Regulation (649/2012), which defines the handling process and processing times of export notifications.

 Do the following